collinbarrett/FilterLists/README.md

 [filterlists.com](https://filterlists.com)

-FilterLists is the independent and comprehensive directory of all public filter lists for advertisements, trackers, malware, and annoyances.
+FilterLists is the independent and comprehensive directory of all public filter and hosts lists for advertisements, trackers, malware, and annoyances.
 For more information on its purpose and function, check out [Start](https://filterlists.com/start/).

 ## Types & Properties